torr-penn/gow/README.md

 	<extend-configuration-property name="gdx.reflect.include" value="com.gtasoft.godofwind.game.utils.LevelInfos"/>

-Also for some reason, file with extension .json is not managed in the same way as .txt in order to json parsing to work I had to rename file into .txt... :-( another mystery for me. then finally solution was a simple switch gradle 7.1.1 -> 7.2 // and jdk 1.8 -> 15 to make it work after no clue in parsing code change.
+Also for some reason, file with extension .json was not managed in the same way as .txt in order to json parsing to work I had to rename file into .txt... a mystery for me maybe a caching mechanism difference.
+Then final move successful was a simple switch gradle 7.1.1 -> 7.2 and jdk 1.8 -> 15 after no clue in code change.